Sketching sparse low-rank matrices with near-optimal sample- and time-complexity using message passing: Introduction

 The sketching operator we use was proposed in \cite{bakshi2016SHOFA,li2019sublinear} for compressed sensing of vectors.
 Variations of the operator have been used for numerous applications including sparse DFT \cite{pawar2018FFAST,janakiraman2015exploring}, sparse Walsh-Hadamard Transform \cite{li2015SPRIGHT,scheibler2015Fast,chen2015robust}, compressive phase retrieval \cite{ShengSUPER14, pedarsani2017phaseCode}, sparse covariance estimation \cite{pedarsani2015sparse}, sparse polynomial learning and graph sketching \cite{li2015active}, and learning mixtures of sparse linear regressions \cite{yin2019learning}.

 The two-stage recovery algorithm we propose is analogous to the peeling decoder for Low Density Parity Check (LDPC) codes over an erasure channel \cite{luby2001efficient,richardson2008modern}, and the first stage of the algorithm is similar to the one used for compressed sensing in \cite{bakshi2016SHOFA,li2019sublinear}.
-However, a key difference from these works is that our sketching matrix has row weights that scale with the sparsity level $k$ and therefore, the existing peeling decoder analysis based on density evolution cannot be applied.
+However, a key difference from these works is that our sketching matrix has row weights that scale with the sparsity level $k$ and therefore, the existing peeling decoder analysis based on density evolution and Doob Martingales cannot be applied.
 We characterize the performance of the algorithm by obtaining nonasymptotic probability bounds on the number of unknown nonzero entries after each stage.
 For the first stage, this is done by establishing negative association (defined in Section \ref{subsec:prelim}) between the right node degrees in the associated bipartite graph, and using concentration inequalities for negatively associated random variables \cite{dubhashi1998balls}.
+To the best of our knowledge, this technique has not been used previously in the sparse-graph codes literature.
 For the second stage, we model the algorithm as a random graph process on another bipartite graph, and we analyze an alternative random graph process whose evolution is easier to characterize than the original one.

 \emph{Other related work}: Recovering low-rank matrices from linear measurements (without sparsity constraints) has been widely studied in the past decade; see \cite{davenport2016anoverview} for an overview.
-A key result in this area is that if the linear measurement operator satisfies a matrix restricted isometry property, then the low-rank matrix can be recovered via nuclear-norm minimization \cite{recht2010guaranteed,candes2010tight}.
+A key result in this area is that if the linear measurement operator satisfies a matrix restricted isometry property, then the low-rank matrix can be recovered via nuclear-norm minimization \cite{recht2010guaranteed,candes2011tight}.
 For matrices that are simultaneously low-rank and sparse (with $k= o(n)$), such optimization-based approaches are highly sub-optimal with respect to sample complexity.